sonyagreen/continuous_deployment_talk/README.md

 (show stats and quotes)

+(label quoet)
+We dogfood github, but we're not the majority.

 Third, since I'd written up all this info so far, I figured they'd like to know about the long tail.
 (They would want to see everything everything)

 I tl;dr'd the rest of the things, so they knew.
 There weren't THAT many, and they weren't that bad.
 Key: I summarized them.